EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/monitor/information/battery_parameters/README.md

 ### Selenium vs. SNMP

 It is recommended that the SNMP-based approach be used in all areas where this is possible.
-Selenium should generally only be used where it is absolutely necessary (or if you enjoy suffering).
+Selenium should generally only be used where it is absolutely necessary (or if you enjoy suffering) as it generally suffers from greatly reduced speeds.

 ## \_\_init__(login_object)